infracloudio/infracloudio.github.io/faqs.md

 Yes as long as laptop supports nested virtualization you can try it on your laptop.

 ## Which Kubernetes distribution is supported ?
 vSphere Cloud Provider is available in vanilla Kubernetes and all distributions using Kubernetes v1.5 and above should support it.
-[Link to prerequisites section]
+Please refer this [section.](/prereq.html)

 ## Can we deploy multiple Kubernetes Cluster on one vCenter?
 Yes.
-TODO [Link]
+Please refer this [section.](/existing.html)

 ## Can Kubernetes Cluster access storage from another vCenter?
-Yes TODO [Link]
+Yes.
+Please refer this [section.](/existing.html)

 ## Which Operating System are supported ?
-We support Photon, Ubuntu, Core OS, please check this section for details TODO[Link]
+We support Photon, Ubuntu, Core OS, please check this section for [details](/prereq.html)

-## How kubernetes volumes can be made resilient to failures on VSAN datastore?
+## How Kubernetes volumes can be made resilient to failures on vSAN datastore?
-Link to Storage Profile section above TODO[Link]
+Please check the HA section for [details.](/ha.html)

 ## Can I enable SDRS on VMs hosting kubernetes cluster?
-No
+No.

 ## Can we have a setting to ensure all dynamic PVs with have default policy Retain (instead of delete)?
 Or can we request the desired policy from the moment we request the PV via the PVC?
 If the volume was dynamically provisioned, then the default reclaim policy is set to “delete”.
 This means that, by default, when the PVC is deleted, the underlying PV and storage asset will also be deleted.